Frances Dias

 Frances Johanna Dias Gustavson (December 28, 1916 – February 7, 1994) was an American aviator and World War 2 ferrying pilot.
-Dias became the second and final Hispanic member to be accepted into the WAFS division of the WASP, also known as the Women Air force Service Pilots.
-Serving as a Ferry pilot, Dias joined the 1,074 other women to be selected and complete training for the program.
+Dias became the second and final Hispanic member to be accepted into the WAFS division of the WASP, also known as the Women Airforce Service Pilots.
+Serving as a ferry pilot, Dias joined the 1,074 other women to be selected and complete training for the program.

 Early life

 Born on December 28, 1916 in Newman, California, to parents Frank Joseph Dias and Lena Mae Cardoza Dias, Frances was an only child, and spent most of her early adolescent and young adult years in California.
 Dias began her flying lessons at the Merced and Gustine airports, and in September 1936, successfully completed her first solo flight.
 She received her private flight certification in 1938, and commercial license in 1941.
-Dias applied and was accepted to the WASP program in 1943, she graduated from her training May 25, of the same year in the WFTD class 43-2.
-Beginning her aviation career at Houston Municipal Airport, located in Houston, MS, Dias was then assigned base at Dallas Love Field airport upon her graduation.
+Dias applied and was accepted to the WASP program in 1943; she graduated from her training May 25 of the same year in the WFTD class 43-2.
+Beginning her aviation career at Houston Municipal Airport, located in Houston, Mississippi, Dias was then assigned to base at Dallas Love Field airport upon her graduation.

 During the war

 Upon being stationed at Dallas Love Field airport, Dias acted as a ferrying pilot for the war effort, transporting newly built planes from the assembly lines, to air force bases to then be deployed to Europe.
-She primarily flew small twin or four engine planes, but recalls a time she and another WASP were assigned to pilot a Russian C-47 (DC-3).
+She primarily flew small twin or four engine planes, but recalled a time she and another WASP were assigned to pilot a Russian C-47 (DC-3).